 AXIS

-The design showcased in the renderings above and below was my design intent for the final prototype of the AXIS arm.
-This design would have dramatically improved upon the first prototype with more refined aesthetics and mechanics.
-The design of the linkages was changed significantly to eliminate sag and introduce a common actuator design at each joint.
-The desktop portion of the base was to feature a capacitive sparse display for user input and a single ultra wide-angle camera for user tracking and object avoidance.
-The desk clamp would be easily repositionable to accommodate different desks and the base of the tower housing would accommodate internal power supplies for the arm and monitor.
+The renderings above and below represent my design intent for the AXIS robotic monitor arm.
+This iteration significantly improved upon the initial prototype, introducing a more refined aesthetic and robust mechanical architecture.
+The linkage system was re-engineered to eliminate sag while standardizing a shared actuator design across all joints, improving both performance and design coherence.
+The desktop base integrates a capacitive sparse display for user input alongside a single ultra-wide-angle camera for user tracking and object detection.
+The repositionable desk clamp was designed to support a wide range of workstation setups, while the tower base housing accommodates integrated power supplies for both the arm and monitor system.

 Prototyping